 There are some circumstances when planning officers will discuss with the Planning Committee to decide if a planning application should be determined under delegated powers or by Committee.
 For example, if a Councillor, applicant or other person with a significant interest has requested in writing with reasons that the matter be determined by Committee, or if there are a lot of comments from the public.

 You will not normally receive an automatic notification about the decision on the application.
-However, you are able to track the application when logged in on the Public Access site.
-You will then receive an email alert when the status of the application changes, and you will receive an email when a decision has been made.
 The decision notice will be available on our website once an application has been decided.

 As the law stands there is no right of appeal for objectors.

 Planning Aid is a service that provides free, independent and professional advice on planning matters to communities and individuals who cannot afford to pay professional fees to employ a planning consultant.
 If you feel that you need assistance making your views known about an application, Planning Aid may be able to help.
-For more information visit: www.rtpi.org.uk/planningaid or phone: 0330 123 9244.
+For more information visit the Royal Town Planning Institute planning advice webpage or phone: 0330 123 9244.

 Phone: 0191 2787878 and ask for 'Planning'